As She Pleases: Charts

+Certifications

 Tour

 On January 28, 2018, Beer announced via Instagram she would be headlining her first tour, the "As She Pleases Tour".
 Late in the day, she revealed that the first leg would be in Europe.
 On February 5, 2018, she announced the second leg of her tour via Twitter, in North America.
+Graeme Virtue of The Guardian rated the tour 4 out of 5 stars and praised Beer's "somersaulting" voice.

+Setlist

+The following setlist was obtained from the April 2, 2018 concert, In Amsterdam, Netherlands.
+It does not represent all concerts for the duration of the tour.